ettoredn/wp-media-storage/readme.txt

 - OpenStack's Identity API v2.0
 - PHP >= 7.0
-- monkey patching /wp-admin/files.php (because WP should be rewritten from scratch)
+- write access to /wp-admin/includes/file.php to monkey patch it (see MediaStoragePlugin.monkeyPathHandleUpload )

 ### Limitations
 The plugin is stil in early development and as such only supports a limited set of features (based on the author's needs).
 Contributions are welcome on [GitHub](https://github.com/ettoredn/wp-media-storage).